Syphilis

 Lymph nodes in the groin may become swollen, usually within a week of the syphilitic lesion appearing.
 Although the lesion can heal within four to six weeks, lymph nodes may remain swollen for several months.

-However it is important to know that early-stage syphilis can have minimal or no symptoms and may go unnoticed by affected people.
+It is important to know that early-stage syphilis can have minimal or no symptoms and may go unnoticed by affected people.
 This is why frequent testing for syphilis is important for sexually active people.
 Troublingly, treponemes have been found in the spinal fluid of people with primary syphilis, regardless of whether they are HIV positive or negative.
 This means that the germs that cause syphilis have penetrated the central nervous system and can attack the brain.
 When this occurs, neurosyphilis can develop.

 Secondary syphilis

-At this stage, generally two to 12 weeks after the lesion appears, symptoms of widespread infection can occur.
+At this stage, generally two to 12 weeks after the primary lesion appears, symptoms of widespread infection can occur.
 Symptoms can vary considerably but the following are common:

 - rash